 Skip to content Skip to footer

-Bait AlGhasham for Press, Publishing, and Advertising (Oman) and DarArab for Publishing and Translation (United Kingdom) are pleased to announce the Bait AlGhasham DarArab Translation Prize.
-Each year, this prize acknowledges and honours outstanding Arabic literature by making it internationally accessible through translation into English.
+Bait AlGhasham DarArab International Translation Prize is a cooperation between Bait AlGhasham for Press, Publishing, and Advertising (Oman) and DarArab for Publishing and Translation (United Kingdom) that have started on 2023.
+Each year, this prize acknowledges and honours outstanding Arabic literature by making it intern ationally accessible through translation into English.
 This prize honours the significant role that translation plays in promoting understanding and communication among cultures, languages, and individuals worldwide.
 The prize is funded by Bait AlGhasham and managed by DarArab.

-Bait AlGhasham for Press, Publishing and Advertising, a private cultural and media foundation, was established in 2012 by Sayyid Ali bin Hamood bin Ali Al Busaidi to promote Arab culture at various levels in publishing, translation and creativity.
+Bait AlGhasham for Press, Publishing and Advertising, the Prize funder, is a private cultural and media foundation, was established in 2012 by Sayyid Ali bin Hamood bin Ali Al Busaidi to promote Arab culture at various levels in publishing, translation and creativity.

 Vision